 We depart the Flinders Ranges and head north onto the plains.
 We check out Marree and its history.
 Marree was a “Ghan” town, home to the Afghan Cameleers, and we look at some of the historic houses, including that of the famous Bejah Dervish.
 From Marree there is also the option to take an unforgettable flight over Lake Eyre.
 We commence our journey up the fabled Birdsville Track through Dulkaninna and Clayton stations we arrive at Etadunna Station and travel to our camp on the floodplain of the mighty Cooper beneath box coolabah trees.

 By arrangement with the owners of Etadunna we drive on station tracks out to the lonely ruins of the Bethesda Lutheran Mission on the banks of Coopers Creek.
 Here we will look at one of the most extraordinary stories of European/Aboriginal contact.
 We continue up the Birdsville Track to Mungerannie Station.
-By exclusive arrangement we are going to head to the Kootchera Waterhhole on Clifton Hills Station.
-It lies at the end of the spectacular 20km long Kootchera Dune, which rises in Sturt Stony Desert at the Birdsville Track and juts into Goyder Lagoon.
-Given this years flood it will be incredibly spectacular, masses of birdlife and verdent green to the horizon.
+After lunch in the pub we travel through Mungerannie Gap.
+We visit Mirra Mitta bore, where the water exits the bore at almost boiling temperature, and continue north to camp in Sturt Stony Desert.

 Northward we visit the lonely grave of the Page family who tragically lost their lives when their vehicle broke down in the summer of 1962.
 We arrive in Birdsville marking our completion of the Birdsville Track.
 There is plenty to do here, and after checking out the city sights we depart civilisation and head west.
 We commence our crossing of the fabled Simpson Desert, the world's largest sand dune desert, an experience of epic proportions.
 Our first challenge is to cross the 40 metre Nappanerica Dune, otherwise known as Big Red.
 Once over, we are firmly in the dunefield, and for the next three days we follow abandoned oil exploration tracks and seismic tracks through this extraordinary landscape.
 There are plenty of interesting stops along the way including Eyre Creek, the tri state border at Poeppels Corner, the flour gypsum outcrops known as the Approdinna Attora knolls, the numerous salt lakes of Pirra Pirra Poorlwanna, and native wells known as Mikiri, where the original Wangkangurru inhabited until they walked out of the desert in 1901.
 On our final day travelling through the desert we arrive at Dalhousie Springs, where the desert dust can be washed off with a swim in delightful warm artesian water.
 We camp near Mt Dare homestead.